 The curriculum throughout the major includes core courses in chemistry, physics and mathematics, with a variety of chemistry electives to choose from.
 Course topics include chemical analysis, inorganic compounds and reactions, mechanics, fundamentals of biochemistry and quantitative study of the physical properties of matter.
 A required capstone reinforces fundamental concepts and will improve your technical writing and laboratory skills.

 Whether you're headed to graduate school or to jobs in industry, you'll leave UW-Eau Claire ready to hit the ground running.
+This major offers excellent preparation for graduate students, as well as immediate employment in a wide range of industries, including health care, pharmaceuticals, agriculture, nutrition and much more.
 Real-world experience, exceptional career preparation, and an impressive set of technical and communication skills continually set our graduates apart and allow them to excel in whatever they do.

 Through the generosity of alumni, faculty and other friends, UW-Eau Claire is able to offer many different scholarships to students pursuing a degree in chemistry.
 For example, as part of our commitment to increasing the number of women in STEM, the Susan Forbes Science Scholarship awards up to $1,500 to three female students majoring in either biology or chemistry each year.
 Another scholarship, the Floyd and Marie Krause Memorial Scholarship, offers three $500 scholarships to junior or senior chemistry majors who demonstrate outstanding academic achievement.
 The chemistry department also awards 18 scholarships annually, which provides over $15,000 to chemistry majors.